-Pepperdine University is an independent, medium-sized university enrolling approximately 7,600 students in five colleges and schools.
+Pepperdine University is an independent, medium-sized university enrolling approximately 7,800 students in five colleges and schools.
 Seaver College, the School of Law, the Graduate School of Education and Psychology, the Graziadio School of Business and Management, and the School of Public Policy are located on the University's 830-acre campus overlooking the Pacific Ocean in Malibu.
-Courses are taught in Malibu; at four graduate campuses in Southern California; at the campus in Washington, D.C.; and at international campuses in Germany, England, Italy, Argentina, Switzerland, and China.
+Courses are taught in Malibu, at six graduate campuses throughout California, at the campus in Washington, DC, and at international campuses in Germany, England, Italy, Argentina, Switzerland, and China.